renanlopescoder/php-academic-market/README.md

 #####English

-System Design with registration of products in a store, developed in PHP in Beck End, MySQL database, used Framework MDB uses the same concepts and materials layout for bootstrap and includes animation features with wow.js all included in this framework, also used jQuery JavaScript framework in the Front End.
+#PHP Academic Market

+back_end-php-academic-market is a system design with registration and control products, developed in PHP (Beck End ) , MySQL database, FrameworkCSS custom MDB , wow.js for animations and jQuery.

 ## The technology used in the system

 - PHP
+- jQuery
-- JQuery JavaScript Framework
+- Bootstrap
-- MDB Framework (Included Materials to Bootstrap CSS and wow.js for animations)
+- MDB Framework ( Custom )
+- wow.js

 ## Project Resources

-- Form Product Registration.
+- Form for Registration and alteration products .
-- Product list.
-- Form for Change Product.
+- Form for registration categories.
+- List of intelligent products, alerts the user that there are products with stock quantity less than the minimum stock facilitating inventory control.
 - Product Removal.
-- Login System safely with session and md5 encryption for storing passwords.
+- Login System safely with session , md5 encryption for storage of passwords and security against SQL Injection .
-- Protection logic of form and database access actions only to users logged in.
+- Protection logic of form and database access actions only to users logged into the system.
+- Error control
+- Sending E- mail contact with PHP Mailer

 ### User and password